-31. That the Ministerial Support Subcommittee plan and implement a seminar as a part of LEADERSHIP ADVANCE (formerly TEAM Day) and recommend knowledgeable finance and tax consultants available to assist the pastors, church treasurers and the church's financial committees and/or trustees in financial areas, income tax management and retirement planning for the pastor.

-32. That the Ministerial Support Committee report be sent to all pastors and/or church board secretaries by internet means to be read to their boards in a fall board meeting.
+- 31. That the Ministerial Support Subcommittee plan and implement a seminar as a part of TEAM Day and recommend knowledgeable finance and tax consultants available to assist the pastors, church treasurers and the church's financial committees and/or trustees in financial areas, income tax management and retirement planning for the pastor. - 32.
+That the Ministerial Support Committee report be sent to all pastors and/or church board secretaries by internet means to their boards in a fall board meeting.
 The church board needs to reply back to the district any action that was taken.